endaoment/endaoment-sdk/README.md

 api.[functionality to execute]()
 ```

+> 👉 Please note the SDK is sub 1.0 release and is subject to breaking API changes

 ### Networks

-The three currently supported networks are `Mainnet`, `Goerli`, and `Local`. `Mainnet` is the live and fully operational network where actual transactions and operations take place. `Goerli` is a testnet used for testing and experimentation, allowing developers and users to try out new features and functionalities without using real money.
-A `Local` node refers to an individual user's computer or device that participates in the cryptocurrency network, storing a copy of the blockchain and helping to validate transactions within that network.
+The three currently supported networks are Ethereum `Mainnet`, Ethereum `Goerli`, and `Local`. `Mainnet` is the live and fully operational network where actual transactions and operations take place. `Goerli` is a testnet used for testing and experimentation, allowing developers to try out new features and functionalities without using real money. `Local` refers to a user's local computer and can point to a locally running EVM or forked node.

-The production Endaoment application, `app.endaoment.org` is on the mainnet.
-The staging and testing sites such as `app.staging.endaoment.org` are on the Goerli test network.
+The production Endaoment application, `app.endaoment.org` is on mainnet.
+Staging, located at `app.staging.endaoment.org`, is on Goerli.
 To pull data from a specific site, you may have to change the network.

 ## Examples